EGR304-2025-F-211/EGR304-2025-F-211.github.io/docs/Appendix/App-Team-Org.md

 ## Team Goals

-List at least five shared goals that reflect a successful product with regard to EGR3X4.
-Focus on team / product goals that are deeper than "getting an A".
-1) A fully functioning product that increases/betters a specific aspect of said product
+1. Produce a fully functioning product that increases/betters a specific aspect of said product
-2) Shared communication throughout the entire project to ensure each team member is aware of the goals and progress
+1. Engage in shared communication throughout the entire project to ensure each team member is aware of the goals and progress
-3) Demonstrate understanding of microchip products and software
+1. Create a design that demonstrates understanding of microchip products and software
-4) Make sure each team member is pulling their own weight in their respective responsibilities
+1. Ensure team members are fufilling their respective responsibilities and assist each other when able
-5) Ask question or attend office hours if all members are lost
+1. Do further research, ask questions, and/or attend office hours if members are lost

 ## Communication Channels